nxt3d/ecs/CCResolver-README.md

 # CCResolver Integration

-CCResolver is an ENS Extended Resolver that provides verifiable on-chain proof of controlled accounts through cryptographic signatures using the ERC-8092 Associated Accounts standard.
+CCResolver is an ENS Extended Resolver that provides Smart Credentials with verifiable on-chain proof of controlled accounts through cryptographic signatures using the ERC-8092 Associated Accounts standard.

 ## Deployment